 👍 Handheld consoles: As Xbox Cloud Gaming has become larger and more popular, various third-party peripheral manufacturers have started to support the platform.
 Logitech has released its Cloud Gaming Handheld – a dedicated streaming console that comes with the Xbox Cloud Gaming app preinstalled – and it’s possible to run Xbox Cloud Gaming on your Steam Deck by opening up a web browser.

 📺 Samsung TVs: In mid-2022, Microsoft launched a dedicated Xbox app for Samsung TVs.
 It functions much like the Xbox Game Pass app for phones, letting Samsung TV owners stream cloud-enabled games directly through their television using Xbox Cloud Gaming.
-However, the app is only supported by certain 2022 and 2021 models, including Neo QLEDs and the Smart Monitor series, as well as newer TVs.
+However, the app is only supported by certain models, including Neo QLEDs and the Smart Monitor series, as well as newer TVs.

 🛫 Xbox streaming stick: Eventually, we might be able to use Xbox Cloud Gaming through the elusive and long-rumored Xbox streaming stick.
 The cloud-based device will plug into any TV and let you use Microsoft’s streaming service without needing to pick up a pricey console.
 Unfortunately, the project has been mothballed so is likely years away from release.